aliss/Docs/source/index.html.md

-categories | collection of category objects associated with the service including a human readable name and slug locations | collection of location objects associated with the service service_areas | collection of service area objects associated with the service, a full list of possible areas can be requested from the [service areas endpoint](#service-areas) aliss_url | url to the service entry on aliss.org last_updated | timestamp ([ISO 8601](https://www.w3.org/TR/NOTE-datetime)) of when the service entry was last edited
+categories | collection of category objects associated with the service including a human readable name and slug locations | collection of location objects associated with the service service_areas | collection of service area objects associated with the service, a full list of possible areas can be requested from the [service areas endpoint](#service-areas) permalink | url to the service entry on aliss.org aliss_url | human friendly url to the service entry on aliss.org last_updated | timestamp ([ISO 8601](https://www.w3.org/TR/NOTE-datetime)) of when the service entry was last edited